School Leaver CV: Template, Examples & Writing Guide

 - Don’t attach your photo or include any personal info like your date of birth.

-Pro Tip: Check, check, and check again.
+💡 Pro Tip: Check, check, and check again.
 Spelling and grammatical mistakes can ruin your chances.
-Use your word processor’s built-in spell checker, run your CV through a writing app like Grammarly and have a friend check your work.
-A perfectly presented CV is instant proof of your writing proficiency, one of the top soft skills employers want.
+Use the word processor’s built-in spell checker, run your CV through a writing app like Grammarly and have a friend check your work.

-2. Put your contact details in your CV header
+2. Put your contact details in the CV header

-Your CV header is the very first lines of text that contain your name and your contact information.
-Here’s what to include.
+The CV header is the very first lines of text that contain your name and contact information.

 - Your full name